 The Process for Undergoing Speech Therapy

-Before any speech therapy treatment can be administered, each patient must go through an initial assessment.
-They will then be taken through a few more assessments that will allow the therapist to evaluate how well they can express their general feelings, as well as how well they can answer more direct, thought-provoking questions.
+Before any speech therapy treatment can be administered, each patient must undergo an initial assessment.
+They will then participate in a few more assessments that will allow the therapist to evaluate how well they can express their general feelings, as well as how well they can answer more direct, thought-provoking questions.

-Midlothian HealthCare Center’s main focus is to ensure that you receive top-notch services in a family-oriented atmosphere.
-Contact us today at 972-775-5105 to speak with one of our experienced team members.
+Midlothian Healthcare Center’s main focus is to ensure that you receive quality services in a family-oriented atmosphere.
+Call 972-775-5105 today or complete our online form to speak with one of our experienced team members.